Decluttering challenge – Week 20 – Medicine Cabinet

 What I got rid of

-In total, I got rid of 25 items out of our small medicine cabinet – 16 of those items were expired!
+In total, I got rid of 25 items out of our small medicine cabinet, and 16 of those items were expired!
 Some of them expired almost 20 years ago.
 So, it turns out I’m that kind of hoarder who has expired items sitting around.
 Yes, this was definitely a long-overdue task.
 The funny thing is, I was sure I had cleared out the medicine cabinet sometime in the last couple of years.
 Maybe that was a dream.

 Pile of over-the-counter and prescription medication - Week 20 - Medicine Cabinet - What I got rid of